-I don’t make my kids shower daily and often when they do shower, it’s a luke warm military style shower.
-I encourage them to tough it out and sleep in a tent often.
+They’re encouraged to tough it out and sleep in a tent in dozens of uncomfortable situation often.
 When we were in Norway tent camping, it would only get dark for an hour a night and some nights the temperature dropped to freezing!
-When we tent camped in Ireland, it rained every day and the temperature never got past 11 degrees Celcius.
-Although I haven’t made them sleep under the stars or in the snow yet, I’m sure it’s coming.

 I often make my kids skip meals, especially if we are hiking or climbing for the first half of the day and know there’s a big meal waiting for them afterward.

 To some, I’m irresponsible, mean, selfish or just straight up crazy.
 If you met me, you’d know I’m just overly idealistic (as well as a kind and loving mom) and believe the gifts I’m giving my kids, although quite unconventional, will carry them far in life.

 I really am almost selfish.
 The only problem is, that in living this lifestyle and searching out new crags to climb, trails to follow, and waves to surf, it puts my kids in some of the most pristine nature and the little hardship they do endure becomes masked by panoramic views, jagged coastlines, rolling hills, and black forests.

 In Portugal, Wales, and Spain we camped on the most beautiful beaches overlooking prime surf breaks and only had to share the entire beach with a handful of other dirtbags.